Delphine Seyrig: Les Insoumuses

+In 1982, Seyrig was a key member of the group that established the Paris-based Centre audiovisuel Simone-de-Beauvoir, which maintains a large archive of women's filmed and recorded work and produces work by and about women.
+In 1989, Seyrig was given a tribute at the Créteil International Women's Film Festival.

 Personal life

 Seyrig married (and was later divorced from) American painter Jack Youngerman (1926–2020), who had studied at the École des Beaux-Arts in Paris.
 Their son Duncan (b.
-1956, Paris) is a musician and composer working in both France and the United States; and granddaughter Selina Youngerman, who is a working actress, is based in London.
+1956, Paris) is a musician and composer working in both France and the United States.
+Seyrig's granddaughter, Selina Youngerman, is a working actress based in London.

 In 1971, Seyrig signed the Manifesto of the 343, publicly declaring she had had an illegal abortion.
-She was the unrequited love of Anglo-French actor, Michael Lonsdale.
+She was the unrequited love of Anglo-French actor Michael Lonsdale.

-Death

-Seyrig died in Paris in 1990, aged 58, from cancer.
-She was interred there in Montparnasse Cemetery.
+Seyrig died in a Paris hospital on October 15, 1990, from lung cancer, aged 58.